khaldkhanipor/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 To interact with Ethereum on the user's behalf, such as sending transactions or requesting balances, your dapp needs to [access the user's accounts](../how-to/connect/access-accounts) by calling [`eth_requestAccounts`](/wallet/reference/eth_requestaccounts).

 Add the following code to `src/index.js`, which creates a button to allow users to connect to MetaMask from your dapp.
-Selecting the button activates the call to `eth_requestAccounts`, allowing you to access to user's accounts.
+Selecting the button activates the call to `eth_requestAccounts`, allowing you to access the user's accounts.

 ```jsx title="index.js"
 // You should only attempt to request the user's account in response to user interaction, such as